Elevate Your True Self

 CR 716 : Sociocultural Aspects of English

-CR 736 : Multimodal and Creative Writing in the Digital Age
+CR 736 : Multimodal Design and Visual Communication for the Digital Age

-CR 737 : Seminar in Career English for Research
+CR 737 : Current Issues in Career English for Research

-Seminar in major theories and concepts in career English, applied linguistics, English communication, with an emphasis on learners’ independent research relevant to learners’ own ongoing study; Presentation of, and commenting on, research findings
+Major current theories and concepts in career English, applied linguistics, English communication, with an emphasis on learners’ independent research relevant to learners’ own ongoing study.
+Presentation of, and commenting on research based on academic principles

 What you will achieve